 Airlines and Other Countries Are Tightening Mask Requirements:

-Many organizations around the world are tightening their mask requirements to limit transmission of the Delta variant of the SARS-CoV-2 virus.
+Many organizations around the world are tightening their mask requirements to limit transmission of the Omicron variant of the SARS-CoV-2 virus.
 Some airlines are now mandating higher-quality face masks for their passengers.
 The German airline Lufthansa is preventing passengers from using bandannas, gaiters, scarves, cloth face masks and masks with valves.
 Passengers on Lufthansa airlines will be required to wear surgical, KN95 or FFP2 masks.

 Finnair and Air France are also banning cloth masks or those with exhalation valves.
 Some American airlines are also instituting more rigorous requirements, but most have not yet banned cloth face masks.